bkahlert/logr/README.md

 Want to contribute?
 Awesome!
 The most basic way to show your support is to star the project, or to raise issues.
-You can also support this project by making a [Paypal donation](https://www.paypal.me/bkahlert) to ensure this journey continues indefinitely!
+You can also support this project by making a [PayPal donation](https://www.paypal.me/bkahlert) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: